-Like many businesses around the world, 2020 and 2021 have challenged us, but with our Ethical Framework guiding our every move, it's been our priority to stand side by side with our suppliers.
+Like many businesses around the world, COVID-19 challenged our business, but with our Ethical Framework guiding our every move, it's been our priority to stand side by side with our suppliers.

-Our people come first in every decision The Group makes.
+Our people come first in every decision the Group makes.
 It's no different for our suppliers and their factory workers who are an extension of our global family.
+COVID impacted, and continue to impact our business, and to combat this impact and changing environment, we have implemented the following measures:

-- At the beginning of COVID-19, we immediately communicated our plan to our suppliers, detailing the ways in which we were able to support them with all existing orders. - We committed to all orders in our supply chain that were already in production pre-COVID-19, honouring existing payment terms and pricing, redirecting excess stock to other markets where seasonally relevant and repurposing fabrics into ranges landing later in the year. - We expanded our Supplier Finance Program, enabling our partners in China and Bangladesh to access payment within days of an invoice being issued. - We worked closely with our partners to support them to create a safer work environment in their factories. - In all that we do, the Group's Ethical Sourcing Program is our baseline; it's how we do business and aims to protect workers' rights and strengthen supplier relationships and commitments.
+- increased and ongoing communications with our suppliers, detailing the ways in which we are able to support them with all existing orders; - expanding our Supplier Finance Program, enabling our partners in China and Bangladesh to access payment within days of an invoice being issued; - Working closely with our partners to support them and to create a safer work environment in their factories.

+In all that we do, the Group's Ethical Sourcing Program is our baseline; it's how we do business and aims to protect workers' rights and strengthen supplier relationships and commitments.